Smoothing the Edges: Smooth Optimization for Sparse Regularization using Hadamard Overparametrization

-Considering the separable Cartesian product structure of $\K$, the fiber of $\K$ at $\bbeta$ is a Cartesian product of the fibers of $\K_j$ at their respective values $\bbeta_j$.
-Each of these fibers is either locally connected (for regular values of $\bbeta_j$) or connected (for $\bbeta_j=\bm{0}$), and thus the fiber of $\K$ at $\bbeta$ is also locally connected. \end{proof} \begin{remark}[Fibers of $\K_j$ at regular values $\bbeta_j$] Let $\K_j: \mathbb{R}^{d_{\xi_j}} \to \mathbb{R}^{|\mathcal{G}_{j}|},\, \bxi_j \mapsto \bbeta_j$, be a $k$-positively homogeneous function as defined in Assumption~\ref{ass-parametrization-map}.
+Further, the $\K_j(\bxi_j)$ considered in our work are positively homogeneous of degree $k\geq 2$, i.e., $\K_j(c\, \bxi_j)=c^k\, \K_j(\bxi_j)$ for all $\bxi_j$ and $c>0$.
 In the context of the fibers of $\K_j$, the positive homogeneity implies scale-invariance of the shape of each individual fiber at the regular values $\bbeta_j$.
 That is, a fiber associated with a regular value $\bbeta_j$ has the same ``shape'' as the fiber of any scaled version of $\bbeta_j$.
 Moreover, continuity of $\K_j$ ensures that the fibers $\K_j^{-1}(\bbeta_j)$ are closed sets.
-However, they are not compact in the case of overparametrization, since the product structure of the $\K_j$ implies unbounded fibers that extend to infinity.\\ Moreover, by Proposition~\ref{prop-preimage-theorem}, the fiber of $\K_j$ at a regular value $\bbeta_j$ forms a $(d_{\xi_j} - |\mathcal{G}_{j}|)$-dimensional smooth manifold.
-This manifold consists of disjoint connected components, each embedded within an orthant of suitable sign configuration.
-For any non-zero $\bbeta_j$, the fiber $\K_j^{-1}(\bbeta_j)$ contains a unique minimal-norm point in each connected component.
-By the AM-GM inequality, this point is attained when the Euclidean norms of the surrogate factors $\bxi_{jl}$ are balanced, i.e., $\Vert \bxi_{j1} \Vert_2 = \ldots = \Vert \bxi_{jk} \Vert_2$.\\ As we traverse the fiber away from the minimal-norm points, i.e., the more unbalanced the factorization of $\bbeta_j$ becomes, the fiber exhibits increasing curvature.
-Figure~\ref{fig:hpc-tangent-point} illustrates such a fiber for a scalar-valued $\text{HPP}_k$ parametrization of depth $k=3$ (\ref{eq:hppk}). \end{remark}
+However, they are not compact in the case of overparametrization, since the product structure of the $\K_j$ implies unbounded fibers that extend to infinity.
+The following well-known result in differential geometry can be used to characterize the fibers of $\K_j$ at regular values, which is a consequence of the inverse function theorem and is also known as the preimage theorem \citep[e.g., Theorem 3.2 in][]{hirsch2012differential}:\\